-- o Furniture and fixtures for hotels, restaurants - Equipment for restaurants - o Parts for restaurant, hotel and car rental equipment - Supplies (towels, linen, cleaning agents, utensils, pots, dishware)
+- o Furniture and fixtures for hotels, restaurants - o Equipment for restaurants - o Parts for restaurant, hotel and car rental equipment - o Supplies (towels, linen, cleaning agents, utensils, pots, dishware) - 1.
+Opportunities based on non-branded commodities, not produced in CARICOM

-1. Opportunities based on non-branded commodities, not produced in CARICOM For commodities the tariffs are low, varying from 0 to 20% because most commodities are not produced in the country or the CARICOM.
-Some examples:
+For commodities the tariffs are low, varying from 0 to 20% because most commodities are not produced in the country or the CARICOM.
+Some examples: - o Foods - o Construction materials (cement, iron bars, wood, etc.) - o Parts - 2.
+Opportunities based on inputs for other sectors

-- Foods

-- Construction materials (cement, iron bars, wood, etc.)

-- o Parts

-2. Opportunities based on inputs for other sectors